allendehoff/Employee-Manager/README.md

 # Employee Management Application

-This is a command-line application (CLI) which helps a user to manage their employee database including employees, roles, and departments.
+This is a command-line application which helps a user to manage their employee database including employees, roles, and departments.
 A user can add or remove employees, add or remove roles in their company, and add or remove departments.
 Additionally, a user can modify an employee's name, their role in the company, or their manager.

 ## Installation